KingManiya/ComfyUI-Qwen-gguf/README.md

 Make sure `mmproj` is not set to `none` and that the projector belongs to the same model family as the selected GGUF model.

-### Download fails
+### llama.cpp setup fails

-Check your internet connection and GitHub access.
-You can delete the incomplete folder under `vendor/llama.cpp` and run the node again.
+Check your internet connection and GitHub access, then run the node again.

 ### Unsupported platform

-Automatic binary download currently supports Windows x64 CUDA 13 only.
-Other platforms need a future platform mapping entry.
+Automatic llama.cpp setup currently supports Windows x64 CUDA 13 only.

-### llama.cpp errors
+### Out of memory

+Reduce `ctx_size` first.
+The context window reserves memory for the model's working context, so a large value can use a lot of memory even when the current prompt is short.

+If memory is still tight, use a smaller GGUF model, a smaller quant, or adjust the advanced memory placement settings.

+### Generation takes too long

+Try lowering `max_tokens`, reducing `ctx_size`, using a smaller GGUF model, or increasing `timeout_seconds`.

-Use `extra_args` only for flags supported by your downloaded llama.cpp build.
+Use `extra_args` only if you already know which llama.cpp options your setup needs.

-If generation times out, increase `timeout_seconds` or lower `max_tokens`.
+### Response is empty or cut off

+Increase `max_tokens`.
+This is especially important when `reasoning` is set to `on` or `auto`, because the model can spend part of the token budget on reasoning before it reaches the final answer.

 ## Credits